314dev/PI/docs/source/common/lightning_cli.rst

         ...
     trainer:
       callbacks:
-        - class_path: pytorch_lightning.callbacks.EarlyStopping
+        - class_path: pi_ml.callbacks.EarlyStopping
           init_args:
             patience: 5
         ...

 Only model classes that are a subclass of :code:`MyModelBaseClass` would be allowed, and similarly only subclasses of :code:`MyDataModuleBaseClass`.
-If as base classes :class:`~pytorch_lightning.core.lightning.LightningModule` and :class:`~pytorch_lightning.core.datamodule.LightningDataModule` are given, then the tool would allow any lightning module and data module.
+If as base classes :class:`~pi_ml.core.lightning.LightningModule` and :class:`~pi_ml.core.datamodule.LightningDataModule` are given, then the tool would allow any lightning module and data module.

 .. tip::